www.hoadley.net/options

 The above purchase price is a one time payment -- there are no on-going charges.
 Purchase entitles you to download the product free of charge for a period of one year (365 days) from date of purchase to take advantage of any version upgrades during the free download period.
 After the one year free download period has expired, you can continue using the product -- there are no additional charges.

 Note: this price is for one private-use/non-corporate license as defined by Terms of Use.
 This means it can only be used by the individual who purchased it for his/her private trading, personal investment, personal education, or other similar private purposes undertaken under the individual's own name.
-Corporate or commercial use of this product, purchased under a private-use license is illegal.
+Use of this product for any business purpose when purchased under a private-use license is illegal.

 Why is the private-use license so inexpensive compared with other products?
 Here's why.